zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

     conda env create --file zen_python.yml

 > Important: If one wants to test the labeling & training directly on [arivis Cloud] or create a module it is required to have an account.
+>
-To use [Colab] one needs to have a Google account.
+> To use [Colab] one needs to have a Google account.
+>
+> To test and run an Arivis Cloud module locally one needs [Docker Desktop] or an equivivalent runtime installed

 ## Content